 Origins of the "good" true self

-In future research, I plan to investigate these hypotheses using modeling/simulation and cooperation games adapted from behavioral economics.
-I am also exploring whether recent work in psychology and computational neuroscience points to cognitive and neural mechanisms that plausibly underlie the effects described here.
+My current work on the topic of the true self investigates these hypotheses from both computational and behavioral perspectives.
+I am also exploring whether recent work in psychology and neuroscience points to cognitive and neural mechanisms that could plausibly generate such effects.

 Implications for normative theory